Donald Trump: Mitt Romney Is A ‘Pompous A** Who Has Been Fighting Me From The Beginning’

 — Donald J. Trump (@realDonaldTrump) September 24, 2019

-As previously reported by The Inquisitr, according to a whistleblower complaint, Trump pressured Ukrainian President Volodymyr Zelensky to investigate the Bidens, threatening to cut military aid unless the eastern European country’s government complies with his requests.
+As previously reported by The Inquisitr, according to a whistleblower complaint, Trump pressured Ukrainian President Volodymyr Zelensky to investigate the Bidens, threatening to cut military aid unless the eastern European country’s government complied with his requests.

 The whistleblower’s claims were corroborated by a transcript of Trump’s phone call with Zelensky, according to top Democrats, who claim Trump targeted Biden to damage his 2020 campaign, therefore abusing the power of his office.